SMAkbar/ai-flyer-frontend/docs/features/2025-01-29-frontend-ai-image-generation-display.md

 - 2025-01-29 — Added — GeneratedImageCard component created with download functionality
 - 2025-01-29 — Added — GeneratedImagesSection component created with loading and empty states
 - 2025-01-29 — Added — Generated images section integrated into flyer detail page
+- 2025-11-03 — Changed — Updated image generation trigger description:
+  - Images are now generated when ALL extracted fields with data have individual confidence > 90%
+  - Uses per-field confidence levels instead of overall confidence level
+  - Fields without data are skipped in the confidence check